NC256/Duplicate-Frame-Detector/README.md

 ```
 [1270464, 595110, 351411, 206595, 131779, 28208, 4108, 571, 64, 12, 0, 0, 0,...]
 ```
 I discovered that the presense of any gradient-like changes in the animation (such as something beginning to glow or a cloud of gas dissipating in the air) would result in a long string of frames where uniform subtle differences would occur.
-I was unable to find tolerances that were sensitive enough to detect these gradiential sections without resulting in a huge number of identical frames being marked as different.
+I was unable to find tolerances that were sensitive enough to detect these gradiential sections without resulting in a huge number of identical frames being marked as distinct.

-# Attempt #3 - Now what?
+# Attempt #3 - Back to fundamentals

+In hitting the walls described above I began to fall down the rabbit hole of, "What is color, how has it been digitalized, and how are different representations distinct?".
+I thought color was simple but turns out you could write an entire book in answer to those questions.

+### Color is really really really complicated (and confusing)

+I want to emphasize this as it's probably the most important thing I've learned.
+Our digital color representations trace directly back to some really messy and hard to quantify things, like the physics of light, the biology of our eyes and brains, and psychological interferences, like how we perceive patterns and are easily tricked by visual illusions.
+I think I always thought of digital color as really simple.
+There was red, green, and blue, and they would slide around from 0 to 255.
+But when I began to dig into the topic it was almost overwhelming.
+As far as I can tell, we've been trying really hard for over a hundred years to try and capture "human color perception" inside of a bunch of equations (and we've  experienced mixed results).

+And also the field is really confusing.
+Even when I finally found experts discussing the topic, they have to devote considerable time to fighting misconceptions surrounding terminology.

+### Charles Poynton has a goldmine of articles on the topic

+I was drowning in confusing terminology on Wikipedia and Stackoverflow until I finally stumbled across Charles Poynton's website: http://www.poynton.ca/

+He has several links on his site about color, gamma, and video engineering.
+I found them to be highly relevant and very precise.

+### Things are often not linear

+Here's an example of something complicated *and* confusing (and highly relevant to the problem I was trying to solve).
+Human "brightness" perception is nonlinear (think about the difference between pure darkness, lighting a single candle, and then lighting a second candle, is the change from 1 candle to 2 as big as the change from 0 to 1?
+How about the difference between 99 candles and 100?).
+So when we got around to packing light into 256 integer values some people realized it would be more efficient if we didn't store things linearly (enter stage left, "gamma transfer functions").
+What this means that the bits in an image file might not be linearly related to how bright your computer monitor should light itself up when displaying that image.
+Take a peek at this article where Dr. Poynton answers a bunch of questions surrounding the concept of gamma (especially question 5): http://www.poynton.ca/PDFs/GammaFAQ.pdf

+Think about what this nonlinearity might mean when you're trying to calculate a "difference" between two given pixels buy just directly cracking open a PNG and comparing values.

+# Attempt #4 - A new approach

+I want to talk for a second about my third assumption.
+The one where I said that "comparing" two colors was a straightforward concept.
+Turns out, it's really not.
+And the way I was going about it (the absolute difference of individual RGB values in a PNG file) is really really not the way to go.

+I have now realized that what I really wanted was to calculate the *perceptual* difference between two frames, pixels, or colors.
+What I really wanted was a LAB colorspace, which, according to Wikipedia, are designed to be *perceptually uniform*.
+RGB representations are, as far as I can tell, not suitable for this goal.

+# Where to go next?